Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 After you post your comment, please explore stories and ideas shared by other community members.
 Drop a pin on the map to identify areas for further study.

 On July 12, 2022, City Council voted to change the names of 14 streets as recommended by the Stakeholder Advisory Group.
-Watch the meeting.
+Watch the meeting(External link).

 It seems that the results of the paper survey that was provided to all residents of Mosby Woods speak for itself.
 The large majority of residents voted against the name change with over 80% responding for some of the streets.
 Likely, if you extrapolate the data for % “no’s” for residents that vote on their own streets it would likely be higher.
 I’m sure it would be in the 90%+ for those residents that actually live in Ranger, Traveler, and Scarlet.
 The best solution, with the least amount of burden, is to place a plaque at the front of the neighborhood acknowledging the history of the neighborhood nomenclature but highlighting the inclusion and welcoming spirit of the residents.
 This would cost both the City, tax payers, and residents less money and allow for the Carter School partnership to still feel like they got something accomplished with the time and money they collectively spent with the City.

-Equity about 2 years ago
+Equity over 2 years ago

 I am curios if Mason St and George Mason Blvd were included in the discussion to change out and if the decision to leave them in place was made, why.
 Everything civil war seems to be getting erased in town and while George Mason was from our founding days, he was a holder of many slaves.
 The idea of slave holders is also as reprehensible as our (US) civil war past.
 I am a northerner by birth and have only been a city resident for the last 21 years.
 I am saddened to see our past be wiped away forever.

-Cree30661 about 2 years ago
+Cree30661 over 2 years ago

 Regardless of which side you land on with this debate, I did see a suggestion below of having cost estimates for proposed changes.
 That does seem prudent because some of the biggest concerns I've heard against renaming are the costs to complete the change, along with the difficulty of the address change that has to be handled by residents.
 Having cost estimates for any change seems like helpful data to understand the financial impact of at least how much the city would be spending on the effort.